Godlander/objmc/README.md

 `autorotate` can be used to make shader estimate rotation from Normals instead of defining it by color. but due to byte inaccuracy this will be a little jittery. allows color to be used for other inputs like controlling animation.

-`autoplay` will make the animation continuously play, color can still be used to define the starting frame. `colorbehavior = 'aaa'` will override this.
+`autoplay` will make the animation continuously play, color can still be used to define the starting frame. `colorbehavior = 'ttt'` will override this.

 The script can be run with arguments to each of these.
 Example: